Pathetic Argument

 Pathetic as evaluative

-A participant can dismiss an argument she utterly rejects as “a pathetic, pitiful argument” because childish, void or desperate.
-One can say “I find this argument pathetic” (evaluation), but not “I find this argument a pari”, only “In my view, this is an argument a pari” (description).
+In this use, the label pathetic argument is evaluative and can be applied to any kind of argument scheme.
+One can say “I find this argument pathetic” (evaluation), but not “I find this argument a pari”, only “in my view, this is an argument a pari(description).

 Pathetic as descriptive

-I fear that P, so not-P.
+I fear that P, therefore not-P.

-I wish P, so P
+I wish that P, so P

 2. “Pathetic fallacy”

-The label “pathetic fallacy” refers to the anthroTpomorphic attribution of human feelings to non-human, non-living beings; it condemns the use of the rhetorical figure of personification.
-The expression was coined by John Ruskin:
+The label “pathetic fallacy” refers to the anthropomorphic attribution of human emotions to non-human, inanimate beings.
+The label is evaluative, condemning the use of the rhetorical figure of personification.

 I want to examine the nature of the other error, that which the mind admits when affected strongly by emotion.
 Thus, for instance, in Alton Locke,